 Messrs.
 Stevens and Turner were excused.

 Mr. Williams moved that the resolution referring to printing debates be referred to the Committee on Reporting and Publication.
-Which motion prevailed.

 Mr. Camp moved that the vote by which the resolution offered by Mr. Selby on July 18 passed be reconsidered.